 How many writing tools and software programs do you need to write?

 I’m a writer, so I spend a lot of time on my keyboard every day.
-But contrary to what you might think, I use very few tools, and they are mostly free.
+But contrary to what you might think, I use very few programs, and they are mostly free writing tools.

 Over the last few years, I have tried to simplify my writing process, and, as a result, I use far fewer programs now.